DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 **Checkpoint Quantum Firewall:**

 1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in datadog.yaml:
+Enable it in the `datadog.yaml` file:

    ```yaml
    logs_enabled: true
    ```

-2. Add this configuration block to your checkpoint_quantum_firewall.d/conf.yaml file to start collecting your Checkpoint Quantum Firewall logs.
+2. Add this configuration block to your `checkpoint_quantum_firewall.d/conf.yaml` file to start collecting your Checkpoint Quantum Firewall logs.

    ```yaml
    logs: